sufio/python-pyprince/README.rst

 Usage
 -----

-Prince binary will be autodetected by default, you can override it using the `prince_bin` param:
+Path to prince binary must be set using the `prince_bin` param:

 .. code-block:: python